 Vietnam – Although a little chilly in the north, December is a lovely time to see this part of Vietnam when it should be mostly dry.
 The south is great for the beach and exploring Ho Chi Minh City, where many Vietnamese also celebrate Christmas.

-Oman – Due to it being the festive period, hotel rates are at an all-time high, though for more guaranteed weather, we suggest flying further east.
+Oman – Due to it being the festive period, hotel rates are at an all-time high and the weather is not as predictable.
+We would therefore suggest you consider flying further east.

 Bhutan – The temperatures start to drop, so the earlier you travel in December, the better to ensure the best road access, or of course you can always resort to helicopter transfers if you want to avoid the long car journeys.